 One of the most recommended books by the negotiation experts.
 The authors have thrown light on the behavioural aspects of human life and have reflected on his real-life experiences with business clients.
 He has used his experience to demonstrate the preparation and execution of a well-driven negotiation.

 - It gives you detailed points, especially the talking points that will work in the real world.

 - The reader will be ready with an action plan of the negotiation and bargaining processes, decided on how to react and what to do after they complete reading of this book.
 It will help you make yourself a negotiation expert or a negotiation genius!

 - A situation of negotiating from the position of weakness gives you an edge in negotiating and bargaining scenarios.

 #8 – Why Women Don’t Ask: The High Cost of Avoiding Negotiations – And Positive Strategies for Change

 Why Women Don’t Ask, written by Linda Babcock, Sara Laschever, was originally published in 2003.
 This book was published in association with Piatkus.
 Most probably, a working woman or a female character, who desires to start her career, should read this book to understand why women seldom ask and sacrifice a million things till the end of their career.

 The author, who is a Professor of Economics, visiting faculty for Harvard University, has been a specialist in the special situations negotiation and dispute resolution.
 This book, when published in 2003, made a controversial entrance in the negotiating experts’ world but soon, it was widely recognized by its readers who applauded the author’s remarkable observations on real-world situations.

-- Detailed research in psychology, sociology, economics, and organizational behavior gives an understanding of the minds of working women class.
+- Detailed research in psychology, sociology, economics, and organizational behaviour gives an understanding of the minds of working women class.